mmercan/blog/_posts/2019-08-15-angular-unit-test-and-code-coverage-in-sonarqube.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>you should also see <strong>coverage </strong>folder in your project's root folder.<br>as test is running fine we can start the last step getting them in to SonarQube<br>first Create <strong>sonar-project.properties</strong> file in the root folder of your angular project, <br>I used sonarcloud and installed instance of sonarqube this file works fine with both (if you are running your own SonarQube you don't need sonar.organization)</p>
+<p>you should also see <strong>coverage </strong>folder in your project's root folder.<br>as the test is running fine we can start the last step getting them into SonarQube<br>first Create <strong>sonar-project.properties</strong> file in the root folder of your angular project, <br>I used sonarcloud and installed instance of sonarqube this file works fine with both (if you are running your own SonarQube you don't need sonar.organization)</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code -->